Accessibility & translations

-Please tell us via the form below or by contacting Peabody Direct.
+Please tell us via the form below or by contacting our customer service.
 Your feedback helps us develop and improve the website.

 We've compiled a list of resources for anyone using this website and the internet in general.
 If you know of any others, please let us know via the form below.

 - BBC guide to changing the colours on your computer

 - Windows users: press Ctrl and + to increase font size, Ctrl and - to reduce

 - Mac users: press CMD and + to increase font size, CMD and - to reduce

 Click your browser logo for more information:

 - Alternatives to using a keyboard and mouse

 BBC website outlines some of the options available

 Supports disabled people to use digital technology